 You must be 18, with a state I.D. to receive a piercing.
 Please have your license, passport or Non-driver’s I.D. ready.
 If you are a minor, you must have the following:

 You must be accompanied by a legal guardian or parent.
 A SCHOOL I.D.
 WILL NOT WORK.
 INSURANCE CARDS WILL NOT WORK.

 They must have;

-- A passport, license or nondriver’s I.D with the same last name or address.
+- A passport, license or nondriver’s I.D with the same parents name listed on the minors birth certificate.